You're using an outdated browser. This website will not display correctly and some features will not work.

 (5) The time limits set out in subsections (3) and (4) do not apply and a different time limit shall apply if,

-(a) the member and the excavator agree in writing to a different time limit; or
+(a) the member and the excavator who made the locate request mentioned in subsection (1) agree in writing to a different time limit; or

 Same